realms-overflow/Chess/stockfish_engine/Windows/wiki/Developers.md

 If you want to contribute to Stockfish directly, you can do so in a couple of ways.
 Follow the steps described in our [Fishtest wiki](https://github.com/official-stockfish/fishtest/wiki/Creating-my-first-test) to create your first test.
-__It is advised to first follow the [development setup](https://github.com/official-stockfish/Stockfish/wiki/Developers#stockfish-development-setup) steps for your platform__
+It is advised to first follow the [development setup](#stockfish-development-setup) steps for your platform.

 New commits to stockfish can mostly be categorised in 2 categories: